neelriyer/neelriyer.github.io/_posts/2021-03-28-Dataset-Video-Restoration.md

 I've been trying to restore the star wars deleted scenes for some time now.
 My attempts have been far from perfect.

-Recently I thought that if I release the dataset (link Mark Saroufim post), maybe, just maybe someone out there could train a better model.
+Recently I thought that if I release the dataset, maybe, just maybe someone out there could train a better model.
 Thanks in advance, kind stranger!

 Making this dataset wasn't easy.
 It took me some time to figure it out.
 I hope this is useful for people.